 Asperger’s is a mild form of autism.
 The Diagnostic Manual (DSM-V) has removed the word Asperger’s in favor of Autism Spectrum Disorder (ASD).
 I still prefer using this word, as it better describes clients who are high functioning but lack certain social skills.
-These children and adults may benefit from Asperger’s testing and treatment.
+These children and adults may benefit from Asperger’s testing and treatment at our center in New York.

 The Sachs Center specializes in testing, diagnosing, and treating children and adults with Asperger’s or High Functioning Autism.

-The (ASD) Asperger’s test takes 2 hours.
+The (ASD) Asperger’s test in our NYC offices takes 2 hours.
 Our process involves a clinical interview where current symptoms are reviewed along with childhood history.
 During the second hour, a number of self-report measures are given to clarify the diagnosis.
 Therapy for Asperger’s involves either individual therapy/coaching or group therapy.

 What is Aspergers?